Ladzi031/Moja-Car-Wash/README.md

-# A Simple Car-Wash managment application
+# A Car-Wash managment application
+* * A car wash management application for small to medium size businesses in local townships designed to be user friendly to it's customers and a nifty management tool for car-wash owners.

 # some of the tools used
- --> Spring-boot(web, jpa, security)
+ * Spring-boot
- --> postgres
+ * postgres
- --> Docker
+ * Docker
- --> Jwt

-# Users
+## Application Users
---> Customer (NO login required)
---> Car-Wash-supervisors (manage the day to day activities of a car-wash spot)

-# Customer-functions
+* Customer.
+* Supervisor.

+## Customer functions
---> set an appointment.
+* Set an appointment.
---> track the progress/state of the Car.
+* Track the progress/state of the Car.

-# Car-Wash-supervisor functions
+## Supervisor functions
---> manage employees. (add and delete)
+* manage employees.
---> oversee cars. (check off car for completion, check on car progress/state)
+* oversee cars.